drliangjin/minipy/README.md

 # Installation

+You should be able to install Anaconda/Jupyter Notebook in AppsAnywhere on campus.
+I highly recommend installing these essential tools in your own PC/laptop.

 ## Binary (recommended for beginners)

-- Please go to [Anaconda download page](https://www.anaconda.com/download/) and select **Python 3.x** version for your operation system.
+- Please go to [Anaconda download page](https://www.anaconda.com/download/) and select **Python 3.x** version for your operation system (macOs, Windows or Linux).
 - After downloading the binary, follow the installer and you should be ready to rock!

 ## Silent mode (recommended for experienced users):